 Enjoy this easy nostalgic, semi-homemade Guava Cheese Pop Tarts for breakfast served with a strong cup of coffee!
 Pre-made pie crust is filled with guava paste, topped with a guava cheese glaze.
-Best enjoyed next to a pool or the ocean!
+Best enjoyed next to a pool or the ocean on a summer day!

 I'm huge on trying to recreate memories at home through food.
 I think pop tarts have to be everyone's favorite nostalgic breakfast (my favorite were the chocolate fudge!).
 It was only natural that I gravitated towards combining some of my favorite memories into this homemade pop tarts recipe!